core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * YANG modules, submodules and features

-To minimize their size, in certain positions, SIDs could be represented using a (signed) delta from a reference SID and the current SID (for example during transmissions).
-Such difference is itself called "delta", shorthand for "delta-encoded SID".
-Conversion from SIDs to deltas and back to SIDs is a stateless process.
-Each protocol implementing deltas must unambiguously define the reference SID for each YANG item.

-SIDs are globally unique numbers, a registration system is used in order to guarantee their uniqueness.
+SIDs are globally unique integers, a registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges".

 Assignment of SIDs to YANG items can be automated.
 For more details how this